OpenGenus/Best-student-discount-services/code_of_conduct.md

 ## In short

-> # Everything is good unless no one is sad.
+>  Everything is good when you are happy. :laughing: